Mike Fontenot

-High school career
+Early life

 Michael Eugene Fontenot Jr., was born on June 9, 1980, in Slidell, Louisiana, where he grew up.
 He was the oldest of four children of Mike Sr. and Lisa Lauren Fontenot.
 Two of his younger siblings, Christopher and Seth, are brothers, and the third is his younger sister, Jennifer.
 According to Fontenot, his father was the person who most influenced him as an athlete.

 Fontenot was a standout for Salmen High School in Slidell, Louisiana, lettering in baseball in each of his four years there.
 He made the 1st All-State Team each of those years, as well as the All-Metro team.
 In his freshman year (1996), he batted .445 as Salmen won the state championship.
 As a senior, he batted .556, recording 38 runs scored, 13 doubles, two triples, 13 home runs, 42 runs batted in (RBIs), and 18 stolen bases.
 For his efforts, he was named the most valuable player (MVP) of the St. Tammany Parish, the district, and the All-Metro region.
 His four-year totals with Salmen included a .535 batting average, 139 runs scored, 35 doubles, 11 triples, 30 home runs, 128 RBIs, and 57 stolen bases.
 In addition to baseball, Fontenot played football, lettering twice.
 He was used on the gridiron as a return specialist, defensive back, and wide receiver.

 After his senior year, Fontenot was drafted in the 21st round (625th overall) of the 1999 Major League Baseball (MLB) Draft by the Tampa Bay Devil Rays, but chose to attend Louisiana State University (LSU) on a baseball scholarship instead of going professional.